 Your next step is simple: Pick one element of your positioning that feels unclear and spend this week clarifying it.
 Not six months of research: one week of focused clarity.

 Stop waiting for the perfect, uncrowded niche.
 Start claiming your unique position within the niche where your ideal clients are already spending money.
-The market is big enough for everyone who shows up with clear positioning and valuable results.
+A viable market can support multiple strong offers when each one gives the right buyer a clear reason to choose it.

 The difference between coaches who struggle in “crowded” niches and those who thrive isn’t talent, credentials, or luck.
 It’s clarity about who they serve, how they’re different, and the confidence to own their unique position.